Parikshit00/Colorectal_Cancer_Segmentation_with_FastAPI_webapp/README.md

 # Models
 1. **MetapolyP:** The code provides an implementation of the Meta-Polyp baseline model for polyp segmentation in `torch`.
 This model architecture is detailed in the ![original paper](https://arxiv.org/pdf/2305.07848v3.pdf).
    The folder `train_metapoly` consistes of model and its layer inside `model.py`and `layers` folder respectively.
-The original official tensorflow implementation converted to torch by me.
+The original official tensorflow implementation was converted to torch by me.
 The code loads `CAFormer`pretrained weights as backbone using `Keras Cv Attention Models`package.
 Check the `train_metapoly/requirements.txt`to setup correct version of `kecam` package in your `pip` or `conda` environment before running `Lightning` style trainer code.

    To run the trainer, download the train dataset from google drive and place it inside as `train_metapoly/TrainDataset` and just run
    ```